 Aspergillus grows poorly on various culture-based microbial tests.
 As a result, there are no Aspergillus-specific culture tests on the market.
 This is likely due to Aspergillus forming heterogeneous macro-colonies in solution and thus single CFUs are actually derived from a clump of hundreds to thousands of viable cells.

-Only DNA-based testing is able to accurately differentiate between Aspergillus species.
-This is important because only specific species of Aspergillus cause Aspergillosis, the potentially deadly lung infection.
+Only DNA-based testing can accurately differentiate between Aspergillus species.
+This is important because only specific species cause Aspergillosis, the potentially deadly lung infection.
 We demonstrated this in our Manufacturer’s Validation Document where we spiked A. brasiliensis into samples and it did not trigger a positive result on any of our Aspergillus detection assays.
 On the other hand, labs that rely on visual inspection to differentiate Aspergillus species have incorrectly identified A. brasiliensis as A. niger, leading to false failures.

 Test for Aspergillus with PathoSEEK